mcneel/computeclient_py/docs/Brep.rst

    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

    :return: array of breps on success
    :rtype: rhino3dm.Brep[]
+.. py:function:: CreateFromTaperedExtrudeWithRef(curve, direction, distance, draftAngle, plane, tolerance, multiple=False)

+   Creates one or more Breps by extruding a curve a distance along an axis with draft angle.

+   :param rhino3dm.Curve curve: The curve to extrude.
+   :param rhino3dm.Vector3d direction: The extrusion direction.
+   :param float distance: The extrusion distance.
+   :param float draftAngle: The extrusion draft angle in radians.
+   :param rhino3dm.Plane plane: The end of the extrusion will be parallel to this plane, and "distance" from the plane's origin. \
+      The plane's origin is generally be a point on the curve.
+For planar curves, a natural choice for the \
+      plane's normal direction will be the normal direction of the curve's plane.
+In any case, \
+      plane.Normal = direction may make sense.
+   :param float tolerance: The intersecting and trimming tolerance.
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :return: An array of Breps if successful.
+   :rtype: rhino3dm.Brep[]
 .. py:function:: CreateBlendSurface(face0, edge0, domain0, rev0, continuity0, face1, edge1, domain1, rev1, continuity1, multiple=False)